swaffoz/whiskers/README.md

 If you would like to use it, be my guest.

 ## What does it do?
 You can read the source for yourself if you’re so inclined.
-If you’re lazy, like me, here is a flyover:
+If you’re lazy, like me, here is a flyover of what Whiskers does:

-1. Make a directory structure for organizing your scripts and stylesheets.
+1. Makes a directory structure for organizing your scripts and stylesheets.
-2. Download jQuery, require.js, normalize.css
+2. Downloads jQuery, require.js, normalize.css
-3. Download Bourbon, Neat, Bitters, and some Refills.
+3. Downloads Bourbon, Neat, Bitters, and some Refills.
-4. Copy over a template to get started on a project
+4. Copies over a template to get started on a project
-5. Provide an easy way to live compile CoffeeScript and Sass
+5. Provides an easy way to live compile CoffeeScript and Sass

 ## Why the Hell would I want that?